magarena/magarena/release/README.txt

 ============
 includes contributions from:
 Guest
+hong yie
 Jericho Pumpkin
 Lodici
+melvin
+PalladiaMors
 ShawnieBoy

-hong yie
-melvin
+- added Deck Chooser screen which replaces the file open dialog

+- display invalid decks with the name scored out and in red

-show Status filter on deck editor screen to address issue 613: New card filter added DeckChooserScreen which replaces the (deck) file open dialog. added deck filter dialog. rename Oracle filter to Search and add tooltip explaining what it searches.
+- show Status filter on Deck Editor screen

+- rename Oracle filter to Search and add tooltip explaining what it searches

-Deck parsing updated so that it is a bit less brittle, especially with the new Decks screen.
-Invalid decks are now displayed with the name scored out and in red.
-The reason for the error is displayed in the description field.
-Replace game.getPlayers() with game.getPlayersAPNAP() and split 'Each player' effects into separate actions
+- effects affecting all players now proceed in active players, then non-active player order

 - added the following to the card script:
-Add EachDiscard to MagicRuleEventAction support Channel in card script
-Add Legendary landwalk
-support Bloodrush in card script
-Add Madness ability to scripts replace awkward "have can't" card script with simply "can't"
+ * effect: Each <player> discard <amount> cards [at random].
+ * ability: legendary landwalk
+ * ability: Channel - <costs>: <effect>
+ * ability: Bloodrush - <costs>: <effect>
+ * ability: madness <mana cost>

 - fixed the following bugs:
  * aura should drop off if it becomes a creature